Adyan3490/Project-Question-2/README.md

 # Project-Question-2

-Question 2 to the computer science project
+Question 2 to A-Level Computer Science Project

 Write a simple C program that adds the values of two variables val1 and val2 and then displays the result in a short simple sentence.
 [5 marks]